DSCI-310-2025/dsci-310-group-14/README.md

     From the `Files` panel of the Rstudio, open `covid_analysis.qmd` from the root folder.
 You can run our analysis by running `covid_analysis.qmd`.

 ## Dependencies
-- A list of the dependencies needed to run the analysis, given the `rocker/tidyverse:4.4.3 image`:
+- A list of the dependency packages needed to be **installed** to run the analysis:
+- (If run in Docker image, note that the analysis runs on `rocker/tidyverse:4.4.3 image`)
     - `tidyverse`: Installed from the latest version available at the time of container build.
     - `GGally`: Version 2.2.1
     - `purrr`: Installed from the latest version available at the time of container build.